 Thirty years ago the Colorado Division of Wildlife began publishing a series of brochures that they named “Colorado’s Wildlife Company.”
 Written for all ages, these whimsical brochures feature profiles of different wildlife species, animal behaviors, or viewing opportunities.
 Each brochure is illustrated with pen-and-ink drawings by a local artist.
 Unfortunately, publication of these brochures stopped in 2004, but we have the entire series in our library collection, and many are also available online.
 Even though they are a few decades old, they are still great resources for teaching kids about wildlife, or for anyone who wants to learn a few new facts about our state’s amazing animals.
 Some of my favorite issues include:

-- Clouds Over the Prairie looks at Colorado’s grassland species, and what can be done to help preserve this vanishing ecosystem.
+- Clouds Over the Prairie, which looks at Colorado’s grassland species and what can be done to help preserve this vanishing ecosystem.

 - Colorado’s nocturnal wildlife is featured in Creatures of the Night.

 - Some of Colorado’s largest wildlife species are profiled in Bears and Moose on the Loose.

 - SENSEsational is about the amazing ways animals use their senses.

 - Did you ever wonder how animals survive the cold?
 See Small Mammals in Winter.

 - Find out some amazing facts about hummingbirds – and how you can attract them to your yard – in Summer’s Hummers.

 - Colorado has various kinds of ecosystems, including alpine tundra, which is found in places like Mt.
 Evans.
 Learn more in Summertime Reveals Secrets of the Alpine Tundra.